 To help you understand your rights and the remedies you can pursue, we will go over everything you should know about totaled vehicles in the following guide.
-Or more specifically, we will explain what totaled means, how insurance companies decide how much money they will give you following this accident, and how working with an experienced car accident lawyer can help you fight for the financial recovery you deserve.
+More specifically, we will explain how a claims adjuster determines whether a car is a total loss, how insurance companies decide how much money they will give you following an accident that totaled your car, and how working with an experienced car accident lawyer can help you obtain the financial recovery you deserve.

 If an Accident Totaled My Car, What Does It Mean?

-A totaled car typically refers to a vehicle that cannot be repaired, and the cost of fixing the vehicle is higher than the actual value of the car is worth.
-In addition, determining whether a car was totaled, especially after a motor vehicle accident, is important since it will often mean more work for you when making an insurance claim.
+A totaled car typically refers to a vehicle that cannot be repaired, and the cost of fixing the vehicle is higher than the actual value the car is worth.
+In addition, determining whether a car was totaled in an auto accident is important since it will often mean more work for you when making an insurance claim.

-It should also be noted that while some states have their own thresholds when it comes to a definition of a totaled vehicle, if there are no laws, the insurance company will get to determine whether a car is deemed totaled.
+It should also be noted that while some states have their own thresholds when it comes to a definition of a totaled vehicle, if there are no laws, the insurance company will get to determine whether a car is deemed a total loss.

 How Do You Pay for a Totaled Motor Vehicle?

 While dealing with a totaled car is incredibly stressful, determining who will pay for this damage can be a confusing and challenging ordeal.
 In general, obtaining compensation for these damaged vehicles will depend on where you live and the insurance coverage involved.
 Take, for instance, the following factors:

 If you live in an at-fault state and another driver hits your car, the at-fault driver's insurance will be responsible for covering the damages that resulted from the accident.
 However, you may also use your own auto insurance, such as collision coverage, that will pay for the damage regardless of who was at fault.

 In comparison, in a no-fault insurance state, motorists will have to turn to their own insurance coverage to cover their damages after a motor vehicle accident, even if they were not at fault for the collision.